What Are the Drug Trafficking Penalties in Georgia?

 A drug crime lawyer understands the complex terms and details of drug trafficking laws in Georgia that can heavily impact your case.
 They can explain complex laws that you may struggle to understand.

-Lawyers may develop a strong legal strategy to fight for your acquittal in court.
-They can also negotiate lesser charges in some cases, if appropriate.
+Lawyers may develop a strong legal strategy to advocate for your acquittal in court.
+They can also negotiate lower charges in some cases, if appropriate.
 They may be able to reduce trafficking charges to possession charges or other lesser charges with a lighter penalty.
 They can do this by negotiating and presenting your case strategically, as well as exposing weaknesses in the prosecution’s case.

 What Is the Minimum Sentence for Drug Trafficking?